 I’m more concerned about the price-to-sales (P/S) ratio of 32.9x, vis-a-vis the software industry’s current and three-year average P/S of ~10x.
 On the other hand, I believe that Palantir does deserve a premium for its AI capabilities, given that AI stocks have been hot all year long.
 However, the size of that premium is up for debate.
 Palantir is priced as a growth stock, but it’s not putting up the revenue growth to necessarily warrant that growth multiple.
 The company’s top line rose a mere 16.7% in 2023.
 However, I do like the fact that the company’s margins are heading in the right direction.

-Palantir’s operating margins and net income margins have been increasing in over the past year.
+Palantir’s operating margins and net income margins have been increasing over the past year.
 As scalability kicks in, Palantir will reap the benefits of an 83% year-over-year increase in paying customers.
 As such, it’s clear that Palantir won’t be going anywhere anytime soon.
 However, I would prefer to wait for a more attractive entry price before becoming more constructive on the shares.

 How Does Wall Street Rate PLTR Stock?

 Palantir Technologies has a Hold consensus rating based on four Buys, six Holds, and six Sell ratings assigned over the last three months.
-At $27.67, the average PLTR stock price target is more than 25% lower than the recent market price.
+At $27.67, the average PLTR stock price target is more than 28% lower than the recent market price.

 Conclusion: Neutral on MSTR and PLTR

 Although both MicroStrategy and Palantir Technologies receive neutral ratings, I prefer Palantir from this pairing.
-This doesn’t seem like a wise time to be purchasing more bitcoin.
-As a result, I believe it would make more sense for MicroStrategy to watch and wait for a significant drawdown in the bitcoin price.
+This doesn’t seem like a wise time to be purchasing more Bitcoin.
+As a result, I believe it would make more sense for MicroStrategy to watch and wait for a significant drawdown in the Bitcoin price.
 Given the cryptocurrency’s volatility, it seems like only a matter of time before an attractive buying point will appear.

 On the other hand, Palantir Technologies looks like an excellent company to invest in, but its valuation level and recent run-up are reasons for caution.
 Palantir hasn’t been this expensive on a per-share basis since about January and February 2021.
 Thus, I’d like to watch and wait for a buy-the-dip opportunity in Palantir shares.